Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$: S2. Experimental Details

-We performed terahertz time-domain spectroscopy (THz-TDS) measurements in transmission, using a comercial PCA-based time-domain spectrometer (TOPTICA).
-The spectrometer was coupled to a cryofree (Oxford Instruments Spectromag) superconducting magnet system.
-We measure the complex transmission coefficient $\tilde{T}(\nu)=|T(\nu)|e^{i\phi(\nu)}$ of EuZn$_2$P$_2$ samples by magneto THz-TDS in Faraday geometry.
-Following Ref.~\cite{Marulanda2025-wb} and standard Fresnel inversion for a plane-parallel slab~\cite{Lloyd-Hughes2012-es}, we extract the complex optical conductivity $\tilde{\sigma}(\nu)=\sigma_1(\nu)+i\sigma_2(\nu)$.
-We focus our analysis on the dissipative component $\sigma_1(\nu)$: it is directly constrained by the measured attenuation, contains the key transport observables (spectral weight, relaxation rate) relevant to magnetic-polaron transport, and is experimentally more robust than $\sigma_2(\nu)$, which in bulk samples is particularly sensitive to small phase errors and thickness uncertainties.
+Reference and sample time-domain electric fields, $E_{\mathrm{ref}}(t)$ and $E_{\mathrm{sam}}(t)$, were acquired through the same magneto-optical path.
+The waveforms used in the conductivity analysis were processed using the same time-domain window to suppress delayed Fabry--P\'erot echoes, following the procedure described in Ref.~\cite{Marulanda2025-wb}.
+Their Fourier transforms were then used to obtain the complex transmission coefficient, $T(\nu)=E_{\mathrm{sam}}(\nu)/E_{\mathrm{ref}}(\nu)$.
+The complex optical conductivity, $\sigma(\nu)=\sigma_1(\nu)+i\sigma_2(\nu)$, was extracted using the standard Fresnel inversion for a plane-parallel slab~\cite{Lloyd-Hughes2012-es}.
+We focus the quantitative analysis on the dissipative component $\sigma_1(\nu)$, which is directly constrained by the measured attenuation and contains the conductivity scales and effective relaxation time relevant to magnetic-polaron transport.
+It is also experimentally more robust than $\sigma_2(\nu)$, which in bulk samples is particularly sensitive to small phase and thickness uncertainties.
+For completeness, representative $\sigma_2(\nu)$ spectra are presented in Fig.~\ref{fig:S6} and show qualitative behavior consistent with the localized non-Drude response inferred from $\sigma_1(\nu)$.